Do AI coding tools expose my private code?

 **Lovable / Bolt / v0 / Replit** - Varies by tier — read each vendor's policy - Some use code for feature training at free tier

 Actionable: 1.
 For any code you wouldn't paste in a public GitHub repo, use only vendors with enterprise zero-data-retention 2.
-Exclude regulated data (PHI, PII, customer credentials) via `.cursorignore` / `.gitignore` / vendor-specific mechanisms 3.
-Publish your own AI Bill of Materials listing every AI vendor you use + your contract with each
+Exclude sensitive data (PII, customer credentials) via `.cursorignore` / `.gitignore` / vendor-specific mechanisms 3.
+Keep an inventory of every AI vendor you use + the data-retention terms of each